lakshya-net/BUILD_WITH_BHARAT/README.md

 Prototype workflow
 1. Citizen reports issue through the form
-2. Backend classifies category/severity and estimates affected people
+2. Backend classifies category/severity and estimates affected people   using ai
 3. Priority queue ranks the issue on the homepage
 4. Contractor and progress status are surfaced in the dashboard
 5. News and funding sections show public transparency updates